2020 Lekki shooting: Attack

 A popular Nigerian DJ, DJ Switch, live-streamed the event on Instagram during and in the aftermath of the shooting.
 In the video, they attempted to remove a bullet from the leg of a man who was shot, tying a Nigerian flag around his leg.
-Nigerian disc jockey DJ Switch made a livestream video of the shooting on her Instagram account.
 Though many other eyewitness videos and footages surfaced in the aftermath of the shooting, the livestream would prove to be decisive evidence of the shooting.
 In a video made on 23 October, she clarified that she witnessed the shooting of seven people at the time she was live-streaming on Instagram.
 She said that armed soldiers and police officers shot at her and other peaceful #EndSARS protesters at the Lekki toll gate on the night of 20 October and that among them were officers of the disbanded SARS unit.
 She also said that the number of the dead increased to fifteen, but that she did not get a chance to record further, as her phone battery had died.
 She further said at least 15 people were killed in the shootings and that she and other survivors took the victims' bodies to the soldiers who took them away.
 She has since left the country for Canada following threats to her life.

 Lagos-based risk advisory, SBM Intelligence estimated, based on witnesses and emergency services, that at least forty-six people were killed around Nigeria on Tuesday, 20 October according.
 In the hours after the shooting, People's Gazette, a local newspaper, reported that the army had tried to give nine bodies to the police to help them bury.
 The police rejected the bodies.

 Reuters graphic of deaths in Nigeria on October 20, 2020.